TejeshwiniRS/vue-firebase/README.md

-# Interactive_web
+# vue-firebase
-Interactive Web using Vue.js
+Interactive Web using Vue.js and Firebase